lowRISC/opentitan/hw/ip/aes/doc/_index.md

 It hangs and does not drop data.
 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
 The order in which the output registers are read does not matter.
-Every output register has to be read at least once for the AES unit to continue.
+Every output register must be read at least once for the AES unit to continue.
-In contrast, the initial key and control register can only be updated if the AES unit is idle, which eases design verification (DV).
+In contrast, the initial key, and control register can only be updated if the AES unit is idle, which eases design verification (DV).
+Similarly, the initialization vector (IV) register can only be updated by the processor if the AES unit is idle.
+If the AES unit is busy and running in CBC or CTR mode, the AES unit itself updates the IV register.

-The architecture of the AES unit is derived from the architecture proposed by Satoh et al.: ["A compact Rijndael Hardware Architecture with S-Box Optimization"](https://link.springer.com/chapter/10.1007%2F3-540-45682-1_15).
+The cipher core architecture of the AES unit is derived from the architecture proposed by Satoh et al.: ["A compact Rijndael Hardware Architecture with S-Box Optimization"](https://link.springer.com/chapter/10.1007%2F3-540-45682-1_15).
 The expected circuit area in a 110nm CMOS technology is in the order of 12 - 22 kGE (AES-128 only).

 For a description of the various sub modules, see the following sections.